smuellerd/pepquery/docs/source/index.rst

 MS/MS data, any public datasets in PRIDE, MassIVE, jPOSTrepo and iProX, or Universal Spectrum Identifiers (USIs) from ProteomeXchange.

+Check out the :doc: `webapplication` section for an example of how PepQuery2 works

-Check out the :doc:`standalone` section for examples of how to use PepQuery2, including how to :ref:`installation` the standalone version.
+Check out the :doc:`standalone` section for an example of what else you can do with PepQuery2.
+This section also shows how the :ref:`installation` of the standalone version works.

 .. note::